 Relationships can fall apart, family problems can develop, and divorce can become a reality.
 In addition, the effects that this substance can have on one’s cognition after it has been consumed can lead to a steady decline at work, possibly leading to job loss, continued unemployment, and financial ruin.

-The longer that an addiction such as this is allowed to continue, the more vulnerable individuals become to suffering with suicidal ideation and beginning to partake in self-harming behaviors.
+The longer that an addiction such as this is allowed to continue, the more vulnerable individuals become to suffering from suicidal ideation and beginning to partake in self-harming behaviors.
 Thankfully, there is help out there.
 These detriments can be effectively overcome when comprehensive care is obtained to help individuals stop their addictions.

 Types of Treatment Offered at Keystone Treatment Center